30 Positive Phrases in English to Spread Smiles and Good Feelings

 This phrase can be used when someone shares good news with you.
 “Happy” can be replaced with similar words, such as “excited,” or “thrilled.”

-I can’t believe he proposed (asked you to marry him)!
+I can’t believe he proposed!
 I’m so happy for you!

 You can say this short phrase to anyone about pretty much anything.
 When your friend passes his test: “Good job!”
 When your neighbor redecorates her living room: “Good job!”